CSCAR/workshop-stata-intro/stata_markdown/02-basics.md

 As with `//`, there needs to be a space before the `///`.

-Note, only the `*` works on interactive commands entered in the Command window.
+Note, only the `*` works on interactive commands entered in the Command pane.
 All four versions work in Do-files.

 ^#^^#^^#^ Version control